tttakumi-gif/EIVU/README.md

-# mock-vhost-user
+# EIVU (Essential Implementation of Vhost-User)

 ## Introduction

-mock-vhost-user is an inter-process communication program that follows the process of DPDK(vhost-user).
+EIVU is an easy-to-customize evaluation platform for deeply analyzing high-performance interprocess communications.
+Specifically, an efficiency of packet forwarding throughout multiple processes is evaluated as packet-per-second throughput.
+The core design and implementation of EIVU are equivalent to that of vhost-user with Data Plane Development Kit (DPDK).
+EIVU shows comparable performance characteristics with vhost-user/DPDK in that the throughput and the CPU cache usage; however, it provides far easier analyzability and customizability to the users.

+EIVU consists of three programs (processes), receiver (Rx), network function (NF), and transmitter (Tx).
-Rx generates packets and copies them to NF.
+The Rx process generates the specified number of packets, and sends them to the NF process.
+The NF process simply forwards them to the Tx process by default, but the users can add arbitrary packet processing.
-Tx then copies the packets from NF.
+The Tx process copies the packets from the NF process, and consumes them (do not transfer them to another).

-This program uses virtqueue (`vq`) and packet buffer pool (array of `buf`).

-## Run mock-vhost-user
+Note that the EIVU platform does not require any NIC, and therfore, the users can analyze vhost-user/DPDK on a standalone machine.

+## How to use

+### Requirements

+- Linux-based commodity server (The CPU should have 4 cores or more)
+- 1 GB hugepage (optional)
+- gcc/g++ compilers
+- cmake
+- perf (optional)

-### Build mock-vhost-user
+### Build

-Use cmake to build.
+We can use cmake to build EIVU.
-Execute the following command.
-Then, three binaries are generated: "rx.out", "nf.out", and "tx.out".
+Execute the following commands, and then, three binaries are generated: "rx.out", "nf.out", and "tx.out".

 ```
 $ mkdir build && cd build